yifanlu0227/ChatSim/README.md

 ```

 ## Step 5: Setup Trajectory Tracking Module (optional)
 If you want to get smoother and more realistic trajectories, you can install the trajectory module and change the parameter `motion_agent-motion_tracking` to True in .yaml file.
-For installation (both code and pretrained model), you can run the following commands in terminal.
+For installation (both code and pre-trained model), you can run the following commands in the terminal.
 This requires Pytorch >= 1.13.
 ```bash
 pip install frozendict gym==0.26.2 stable-baselines3[extra] protobuf==3.20.1